Meltse Van Coillie

 www.lydiahannah.be

-Lydia Hannah Debeer graduated in Fine Arts in 2014 and obtained a postgraduate at the HISK in 2016.
+Lydia graduated in fine arts in 2014 and obtained a postgraduate at the HISK in 2016.
 Her work lets us wander through ambiguous spaces that lie between the present and what is yet to come, between transitions teetering on the edge.
-She worked in the artist residencies such as Hangar in Barcelona, Gasworks in London and NART in Narva.
+She worked in artist residencies such as Hangar in Barcelona, Gasworks in London and NART in Narva.
 In 2020, Debeer released her first album How to Scale a Mountain with the London-based label Bloxham Tapes.
-She is currently represented by FRED&FERRY gallery and has started a PhD at the University in Hasselt in 2022.
+She is currently represented by Fred&Ferry gallery and has started a PhD at the University in Hasselt in 2022.

 Ans Mertens